 How can I pay my taxes?
-Payments can be made via online banking, credit/debit card (note: there are additional fees and a $3,000 limit using credit/debit card,) by mail, drop box behind City Hall and in person at 145th Ave, E, Hendersonville, NC.
+Payments can be made via online banking, credit/debit card (note: there is a $2.95 processing fee when using a credit/debit card,) by mail, drop box behind City Hall and in person at 145th Ave, E, Hendersonville, NC.

 Payments should be mailed to:

 P.O.
 Box 603536

 Charlotte, NC 28260-3536